Use Laravel to build a ChatGPT plugin

 - Components: Provides reusable components for the API, such as schemas (representations of the data models) and security schemes.

-Here’s an example of how the document look like:
+Here’s an example of how the document looks like using the JSON format:

-To create a specification for your plugin, you can use a variety of tools such as the Swagger Editor or Swagger UI.
+To create a specification for your plugin, you can use the zircote/swagger-php package.

 Create a manifest to make your API a ChatGPT plugin